HNA Directors

 Michael Dylan Welch

 Michael Dylan Welch helped to found the Haiku North America conference in 1991.
 He edited the journal Woodnotes from 1989 to 1997, and later served as editor/publisher of Tundra: The Journal of the Short Poem and of Press Here haiku and tanka books.
 He cofounded the American Haiku Archives at the California State Library in 1996, founded the Tanka Society of America in 2000, and then National Haiku Writing Month in 2010.
 His haiku, tanka, and longer poetry has been published in hundreds of journals and anthologies in more than twenty languages, and he has won first prize in each of the Henderson, Brady, Drevniok, Tokutomi, and Bacopa contests, among others.
-Michael lives near Seattle with his wife and two children in Sammamish, Washington and has served two terms as poet laureate of Redmond, Washington.
-His personal website is called Graceguts.
+Michael lives near Seattle with his wife and two children in Sammamish, Washington and has served two terms as poet laureate of Redmond, Washington, where he also serves as president of the Redmond Association of Spokenword.
+His personal website is Graceguts, and he also runs the Rengay website.

 HNA is a 501(c)3 nonprofit corporation based in California, led by the preceding four directors.
 In addition, a local organizing team takes on the responsibility for running each biennial conference.